ReqwerT/labenv/README.md

 ansible-playbook -i hosts.ini install_qemu.yml
 ```

-This will install QEMU on the target machine after some time.
+This will install QEMU 9.2.50 on the target machine and update the `PATH` variable.
+A restart is required to apply changes.

 ### Installing Vagrant on the Target Machine
 If you wish to install Vagrant: